YixuanSeanZhou/Quantized_Neural_Nets/README.md

 4. Then navigate to the `logs` directory and run `python3 init_logs.py`.
 This will prepare a log file which is used to store the results of the experiment.

-5. Lastly, navigate into the `quantization_scripts` directory, run `python3 quantize.py` to start the experiment.
+5. Finally, open the `quantization_scripts` directory and run `python3 quantize.py` to start the experiment.